 For most undergraduate courses you will need three A-levels or five Scottish Highers.
 Some providers will also want specific GCSE and A-levels such as English and biology.
 Check with course providers for details.
 Applications for undergraduate degrees are made through the Universities and Colleges Admissions Service (UCAS) .

-If your degree is in a subject other then speech and language therapy, you must undertake an accredited two-year postgraduate course in order to qualify.
-A degree in the following subjects will increase your chances of being considered for entry on to a postgraduate course:
+If your degree is in a subject other then speech and language therapy, you must undertake an HCPC-approved two-year postgraduate course in order to qualify.
+A degree in related fields such as psychology, social sciences and linguistics will increase your chances of being considered.
+Applications for postgraduate study are made directly to the relevant institution.